gvwilson/thirdbit/src/fiction/still-book/index.md

 violin, but she never mentioned it, or wondered where it had gone.

 Each morning, she looked at a stranger in the mirror.
-That dented face---that wasn't her, was it?
+That dented face—that wasn't her, was it?
 "You mustn't tell," she warned her reflection.
 "They'll put strings on you if you do."
-She never thought about *what* she mustn't tell---that thought was already buried, down deep where it couldn't hurt her, deeper than any pirate treasure.
+She never thought about *what* she mustn't tell—that thought was already buried, down deep where it couldn't hurt her, deeper than any pirate treasure.

 But once, in the afternoon, when the light was pearly-gray, she remembered the little paper boat that she had found in the gutter, with "Have you seen our son?" written on it.
-She wondered what had happened to it---had it snagged on another bunch of twigs further down the stream?
+She wondered what had happened to it—had it snagged on another bunch of twigs further down the stream?
 Or had it found its way to one of the canals that ran through the city?
 The thought floated away as quietly as the little boat had, and didn't return.